Council meets with NSW Government on Stockton erosion

 Professor Thom is President of the Australian Coastal Society and former Chair of the Australian State of the Environment Committee.
 He is an expert on coastal management, coastal land-use planning, geology and geomorphology.

-“I am pleased to have Professor Thom, OEH, Newcastle City Council and Department of Premier and Cabinet sitting down today," Scot MacDonald MLC said.
+“I am pleased to have Professor Thom, OEH, City Of Newcastle and Department of Premier and Cabinet sitting down today," Scot MacDonald MLC said.

 "We are determined to work together to understand Stockton’s coastal zone challenges and short and long-term management requirements."